khakhalin/Dynamic-clamp-2018/reviews and responses.md

 Together, this makes us reasonably confident that a Bonferroni correction would be unnecessarily punitive for this type of analysis.

 > Page 8, lines 2-12.
 "Average firing rate" is a more common term than "spikiness".

+Please see our comments above.
+The term "average firing rate" is typically used to refer to actual average firing rates, either long-term or instaneous, in situations when relatively realistic neural activity is possible, such as in-vivo recordings, or during spontaneous activity.
+We however looked at a rather artificial excitability index, and we would prefer to stress that by naming this index, and defining it within the study.

-How about "gain" for amplitude tuning?
+> How about "gain" for amplitude tuning?
 I see that the authors are using the parameter a to indicate the non-linearity in the tuning curve.
 For "temporal tuning", why not use "adaptation index" or something like that, that could be plotted in Figure 1F?
 The "temporal tuning" is a measure of non-linearity, but it is not very intuitive.
 (It is not "incorrect" as the authors have it now, but I think it would be hard for the interdisciplinary readership of J Neuroscience to get on board easily.)

----------- TODO ----------- : Argue that average firing rate is usually applied to actual firing rate (either long-term, or instaneous) in realistic situations (in-vivo, or during spontaneous activity), while we look at a rather artificial excitability index.
-Gain and adaptation index should be included in the text, when "tunings" are introduced, but I prefer retaining original "tunings" for repeated use.
+---------- TODO ----------- : Gain and adaptation index should be included in the text, when "tunings" are introduced, but I prefer retaining original "tunings" for repeated use.

 > Figure 2: Units needed for Y axis on A, B (units of a are spikes per conductance squared and units of amplitude tuning are spikes/conductance)